jwnelen/web-scale-project/README.md

 #### docker-compose (local development)

-After coding the REST endpoint logic run `docker-compose up --build` in the base folder to test if your logic is correct (you can use the provided tests in the `\test` folder and change them as you wish).
+After coding the rest endpoint logic run `docker-compose up --build` in the base folder to test if your logic is correct (you can use the provided tests in the `\test` folder and change them as you wish).

 ***Requirements:*** You need to have docker and docker-compose installed on your machine.